indexdata/localindices/doc/manual/02-using.md

 the *Run* button, you can see the result (or an error message in red) of the transformation.

-* _Output_: Output of the rest run.
+* _Output_: Output of the test run.

 ### Add a new Custom Step ###

 Allows to specify a custom Java class for transforming records.
-This requires that the fully qualified Java class names is specified and that the class is available on the harvester classpath.
+This requires that the fully qualified Java class name is specified and that the class is available on the harvester classpath.

 ### Add a new XML Logging Step ###